johannes94/go-heapdump-threshold/README.md

 // - Wait for 1 Minute once a heap profile was written before writing another one heapProfiler := heapprofiler.NewHeapProfiler(0.80, limit, "./dump", 1*time.Minute)

-// Start a background process that checks the thresshold every 30 seconds and dumps a heap profile if necessary ctx := context.Background() go heapProfiler.DumpHeapOnThreshhold(ctx, 30*time.Second)
+// Start a background process that checks the threshold every 30 seconds and dumps a heap profile if necessary ctx := context.Background() go heapProfiler.DumpHeapOnThreshhold(ctx, 30*time.Second)
 ```